-Reykjavik is easily accessible by air, with the Keflavík International Airport serving flights from various international destinations.
-You can take a bus taxi, or rent a car from the airport to reach the city center, which is about 50 km away.
+Reykjavik is easily accessible by air, and the Keflavík International Airport serves flights from various international destinations.
+After arriving, you can take a taxi, or rent a car from the airport to reach the city center, which is about 50 km away.
 This Reykjavik airport transfer guide will give you all the details you need.

 Where to Stay in Reykjavik?

-Reykjavik offers a range of accommodations to suit different budgets and preferences.
-There is something for everyone, from luxury hotels to cozy guesthouses and budget hostels.
-Downtown Reykjavik is popular for its proximity to major attractions and vibrant nightlife.
+Reykjavik offers a range of accommodations to suit different budgets and preferences, including luxury hotels, cozy guesthouses, and budget hostels.

 I use booking.com to easily find accommodations within my budget.